 Depending on the perspective, investment fees are a topic that can elicit mixed responses.
 From the investor point of view, they can reduce overall returns.
 From the manager’s perspective, they are necessary to support the administration of an investment.
-Either way, they are an important topic to discuss.
+Either way, investment fees are an important topic to discuss.

 In our case, we run a company that manages two and a half million square feet of real estate, which is an administratively expensive undertaking.
 We rely on fee income to offset the cost of it.
-We strive to be transparent about our fee structure and we have taken great care to ensure that it aligns the financial interests of our investors with our need to fund the administrative operation that supports them.
-We only do well when our investment partners do well.
+We strive to be transparent about our fee structure.

 What Goes Into the Administrative Fee?

 The administrative fee can range from 0.1% to 0.2% of invested equity and provides the funding that pays for the expense of employing a team of real estate professionals to manage a fund’s investment.

 Managing dozens of portfolio properties and thousands of investors to the standard that we expect of ourselves is expensive.
 It requires a highly trained staff in fields such as legal, accounting, marketing, property management, and property acquisition.
 Because there are specialized disciplines with high demand for workers, the salaries and costs needed to support our talented team creates a certain level of overhead cost.

 In addition, we continue to invest significant sums in technology tools and platforms designed to bring a high degree of efficiency to our own operations and to provide a superior and transparent experience for our investment partners.

 In short, the administrative fee is used to create, maintain, and improve the infrastructure required to support our investment programs.